axocomm/lcdeploy/README.md

 label (also serving as a default value for a target directory, filename, etc.).

+Parameters are subject to change and there isn't really a convention yet about source/destination.

 The following are the currently-supported steps and their parameters.

 ### Local Steps